Hair Fibers Mistakes to Avoid! The Full Guide

 Fibers on hairline skin Trying to cover right to the edge Apply slightly behind hairline edge

-Using on completely bald areas Expecting fibers to replace hair Target areas with remaining hair
+Using on bald areas Expecting fibers to replace hair Target areas with remaining hair

 Final Thoughts